 In a nutshell

-Speaking plainly, in most cases, none of the above mentioned technologies is currently really competitive for even a low-volume production if compared to traditional manufacturing systems.
+In most cases, none of the above-mentioned technologies is currently really competitive for even a low-volume production if compared to traditional manufacturing systems.
 The problem is that 3D printing hardware and materials are still very expensive, and their running costs high.

-Speaking of costs and prices is rather difficult, since they range from a few hundreds of dollars for a consumer fuse filament printer to hundreds of thousands for a HP professional jet fusion system.
+Speaking of costs and prices is rather difficult since they range from a few hundreds of dollars for a consumer fuse filament printer to hundreds of thousands for an HP professional jet fusion system.
 There are companies, such as California-based Carbon, that don’t sell their printing systems but rent them for an annual fee of some tens of thousands of dollars.

-Obviously, three-dimensional printing really makes sense when it is simply impossible to produce an object differently; for example, when geometry is so complex that it can’t be made with traditional processes.
-This is the case of General Electric that is producing fuel nozzles for its LEAP turbofan engine through electron beam metal sintering, since their complex shape would be too difficult to be made though analog manufacturing techniques like metal casting.
+Three-Dimensional printing makes sense when it is simply impossible to produce an object differently; for example, when the geometry is so complex that it can’t be made with traditional processes.
+This is the case of General Electric that is producing fuel nozzles for its LEAP turbofan engine through electron beam metal sintering since their complex shape would be too difficult to be made through analog manufacturing techniques like metal casting.